kmod-midori/PixivTool/README.md

 This project is still in early stage, pull requests are welcome.

+# How To Build
+- Get Node.js
+- `npm install -g gulp webpack`
+- Run `npm install` in root directory and gulp-chrome-i18n/
+- Run `gulp build` and everyting is in build/

 # TODO
 - [ ] Better i18n.
 - [X] Use gulp with webpack.